kjkuan/bait/README.md

     End Case   # Note: You can't nest test case defintions.

 Notice that this is all written in Bash, and your test case is just a Bash function defined by the `Do()` function.
-Also, note that if define the `Do()` function using `(` and `)` instead of `{` and `}` for the body, then it will be run in a subshell, which might work better for you if you'd like better isolation between different test case runs.
+Also, note that if you define the `Do()` function using `(` and `)` instead of `{` and `}` for the body, then it will be run in a subshell, which might work better for you if you'd like better isolation between different test case runs.